-I'm currently employed as a Senior Development Engineer by Tandberg Data in Oslo, Norway.
 I'm a highly experienced and flexible software developer, with a strong focus on maintainability and portability (between different CPUs and operating systems).
-I also routinely deal with emerging issues, both in software and in the process for its development, before they become problems – whether this be cleaning up poorly-maintained code to make it more robust in the face of on-going development, imposing order on unruly build systems, ensuring traceability of licensing requirements on open source components or fostering the switch to improved tools when they become available.
+I also routinely deal with emerging issues, both in software and in the process for its development and maintenance, before they become problems.
 Together with learning my way around each code-base, this has made me one of the developers others routinely come to for help and advice.

 As a student I edited the journal, Eureka, of the university society for Mathematicians (the Archimedeans), of which I was first Publicity Manager and later President.
-Other undergraduate follies, too numerous to enumerate, ranged from organising my college's contribution to the Rag in my second term to participation in public debates at the Union Society.
+Other undergraduate follies, too diverse to enumerate, ranged from organising my college's contribution to The Rag in my second term to participation in public debates at the Union Society.